unbeatablerajiv/salesforceexperts.in/content/pages/contact.md

 thumbnail: "../thumbnails/pratap2018.png"
 ---

-Hi, I'm Pratap, a full stack software engineer based out of Bangalore, India.
-I build open-source projects and write about modern JavaScript, Node.js, design and web development.
+Hi, I'm Rajiv Singh, a Senior Salesforce Technical Lead based in Bangalore, India.
+I have extensive development experience across the multilple products of Salesforce.com.

 If you like my stuff and hate spam, join over **100 other developers** in receiving my email newsletter. 👇 One-click unsubscribe anytime.